 - During the 10-year draw period, you can choose to make interest-only payments or payments that include principal and interest.

 - You’ll only be able to apply for a HELOC with Citizens Bank if you’re a borrower in Alabama, Arkansas, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Vermont, Virginia or Washington, D.C.

 - The bank charges an annual HELOC fee of $50 after your first year.

 Types of fees charged

-Home equity loan
+Home equity loan products offered

 How to get started

-During the application process, you’ll need employment details and the date of birth and Social Security number for you and your co-applicant, if you have one, along with two of your most recent pay stubs.
+During the online application process, you’ll need employment details and the date of birth and Social Security number for you and your co-applicant, if you have one, along with two of your most recent pay stubs.
 Additionally, you’ll need information on the property, including its current value, the year it was built, the purchase date and price, your current mortgage payment and details on any existing liens.
 You’ll also need your homeowner’s insurance and property tax information.